Local probe investigation of the spin dynamics in the kagome and inter-layers of orthorhombic barlowite

 \section{Introduction}

 The two-dimensional kagome lattice Heisenberg antiferromagnet is formed by a network of corner sharing triangles, and believed to be one of the most promising avenues to realize quantum spin liquids~\cite{Balents2010,Broholm2020,Savary_2017}.
 Theoretically, the kagome lattice has many competing ground states with nearly identical energy, and hence its physical properties are sensitive to structural disorders~\cite{Kawamura2014,Kawamura2019}, spin vacancies within the kagome plane~\cite{Singh2010}, and possible coupling with extra defect spins outside the kagome planes~\cite{Kimchi2018}.
-The candidate kagome quantum spin liquid material Zn-barlowite (Zn$_{0.95}$Cu$_{0.05}$)Cu$_{3}$(OD)$_6$FBr (abbreviated as Zn$_{0.95}$ hereafter) is formed by corner sharing triangles of Cu$^{2+}$ ions, and is one of the least structurally disordered spin-1/2 kagome materials known to date~\cite{Feng2017,Smaha2020,Smaha2020_PRM,Tustain:2020aa,Wei_2020,Fu2021,WangNatPhys2021}.
-The nearest-neighbor Cu-Cu super-exchange interaction across the O$^{2-}$ ion is estimated to be as large as $J \sim 160$~K~\cite{Smaha2020}, yet Zn$_{0.95}$ exhibits no magnetic phase transition down to the sub-Kelvin range~\cite{Smaha2020_PRM,Tustain:2020aa}.

-On the other hand, $\sim$5~\% of the interlayer non-magnetic Zn$^{2+}$ sites of Zn$_{0.95}$ are replaced by Cu$^{2+}$ defects with spin-1/2~\cite{Smaha2020}.
-The interlayer disorder is believed to play crucial roles in the physical properties of the kagome planes, such as the drastic increase in the uniform bulk spin susceptibility in the low temperature range below $\sim50$~K~\cite{Kimchi2018}.
-In fact, spin singlets emerge only gradually below $\sim30$~K in Zn$_{0.95}$ with a distribution of inhomogeneous gaps~\cite{WangNatPhys2021}.
-Moreover, our recent two-dimensional NMR measurements~\cite{Yuan2022} based on inverse Laplace transform $T_1$ analysis technique~\cite{Singer2020,Arsenault2020} demonstrated that $\sim60$\% of $^{19}$F sites in Zn$_{0.95}$ are located within spin polarized domains induced in the vicinity of the interlayer Cu$^{2+}$ defect spins.
-The precise mechanism of the perturbation caused by the interlayer Cu$^{2+}$ defect spins on the kagome planes is yet to be clarified.